outpaddling/desktop-installer/NetBSD/getting-started.md

 ```

 Note that this script is an augmented copy of the script from smartos.org
 and it may become outdated.
-Report any issues on this Github site.
+Please report any issues on this Github site.

-Then follow the post-installation instructions above as you would for
+Then follow the post-installation instructions below as you would for
 any other NetBSD installation.
 The main difference is you'll be using
-the latest packages instead of quarterly snapshots.
+the latest "current" packages instead of "stable"
+(from quarterly pkgsrc snapshots).

 ## Post-installation